-- 4.141 The service team has been mitigating the position by way of implementing new controls and are currently analysing activity for the year to date and whether the new controls are having the desired effect.
-The analysis will continue throughout Period 5, at which point the forecast will reflect an updated assumption of the pressures above mitigating actions.
+- 4.151 The service team have been mitigating the position by way of implementing new controls and are currently analysing activity for the year to date and whether the new controls are having the desired effect.
+The analysis will continue throughout the year and will be reflected in the forecasting.
 Implemented controls include: - The NEC system allows management of the budget per individual line of activity with a budget set on NEC that cannot be exceeded and no payments can be made without any increase to the budget prior to any new orders being raised.
 Manager approval is required to increase a budget. - A Review Panel has been established which reviews any quotes for works over a value of £5,000.
 They must be presented to the panel and approval sought prior to the works order being raised. - A review and approval from the Housing Directorate Management Team will be sought for works on an individual property in excess of £40,000 to allow consideration of value for money and to ensure that there is a link being made to regeneration projects and any other cross-Council projects.